goldcoders/hugo-dusk/content/_index.md

           name: Brand Ambassadress
         description: I always find beauty in things that are odd and imperfect, they are much more interesting.
+      - name: Cholo
+        image:
+          name: Team Member
+          url: /images/kpp72ou.jpeg
+        role:
+          name: COO
+        description: "In the business world, everyone is paid in two coins: cash and experience.
+Take the experience first; the cash will come later."
   - bg:
       shade: "500"
       color: purple